-Act I of the Joyful Purification Ceremony - the First Day Protocols e priesi is to airect that one otra be staughte el-kli-cheres al-mayim chayim over living water in a clay bowl.
+Act I of the Joyful Purification Ceremony - the First Day Protocols el-kli-cheres al-mayim chayim over living water in a clay bowl.

 Once the elements are collected and set apart, a great three-act play begins.
 It all starts in the metzora's humble and isolated dwelling, with the killing of one of the two birds.